13 Different Types of Jellyfish You Should Know

 13. Fried Egg Jellyfish

 The fried egg jellyfish is the last on our list of the different types of jellyfish.
-It spends a lot of time sitting still, gently pulsing its bell, as it drifts through the water.
+It spends much time sitting still, gently pulsing its bell, as it drifts through the water.
 Many short, club-like appendages come out of this jellyfish.

-The jellyfish traps other animals and feeds on them through holes in the appendages.
+The jellyfish traps other animals and feeds on them through appendage holes.
 The Fried Egg Jellyfish likes to eat other jellyfish.

 Leave a Reply